subhendu17620/git/steps.md

-i am expecting you have already configured your github.if not, open cmd
+i am expecting you have already configured your github.if not, [click_here](https://github.com/subhendu17620/git_cheatsheet/blob/master/cheetsheet.md#configure-tools) for how-to

+open cmd
 1. clone the remote repo to local machine
     `git clone [link of online repo]`